Alter-Cine Foundation

 Rogovy Foundation

-The Miller / Packan Film Fund supports documentaries that EducateInspire and Enrich.
-The Fund is financed through the Rogovy Foundation.
-The Fund began granting in 2016.
+The Miller / Packan Film Fund supports documentaries that EducateInspire, and Enrich.
+It is financed through the Rogovy Foundation and began granting in 2016.
 Each year, grants totaling $200,000 are awarded to between eight and twelve filmmakers.
 The fund operates an open call submission process, and awards are announced bi-annually.
 Each grant is one-time only and offered in amounts up to $25,000.

 Roy W. Dean Film and Video Grants